Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

 -  **Reopen Count**: This label shows how many times the Request has been opened after getting close.
 The tag appears when a Request gets reopened for the first time.

+-  **Requestor Account**: It shows the associated Requestor Account.
+Learn more about :ref:`ad-requestor-accounts`.

+-  **Template**: If the Request was created using a Service Item (created from a Service Catalog Template), then the name of the Template is shown.
+   Learn more about :doc:`service-catalog`.

 Linking Knowledge with a Request
 ================================